 Property and equipment are stated at cost less accumulated depreciation and software amortization.
 Property and equipment primarily consists of software, buildings, certain leasehold improvements, and furniture.
-Software includes both purchased software and internally-developed software, including certain projects where development is in progress.
+Software includes both purchased software and internally developed software that has been placed in service, including certain software projects where development is in progress.
 Buildings primarily consists of owned facilities.
 Leasehold improvements are generally costs associated with lessee-owned interior office space improvements.
 Equipment primarily consists of communications and technology hardware.
-Depreciation of assets (other than land) is primarily calculated using the straight-line method over the estimated useful lives of the assets, within ranges outlined in the following table.
+Depreciation of assets (other than land, which is not depreciated) is primarily calculated using the straight-line method over the estimated useful lives of the assets, within ranges outlined in the following table.